Knowledge Base

 Workbooks on Mobiles and Tablets

-Workbooks can be used on your mobile and tablet devices via the usual login methods, so long as you are using a supported browser.
-Newer Ipads will default to the desktop version of workbooks, but this can be changed to the tablet version by going to:
+Workbooks can be used on mobile and tablet devices via standard login methods, provided you are using a supported browser.

 Key differences between Desktop and Mobile/Tablet browser versions